 Automobile Sales Process

-Automobile dealerships are in the business of selling used and new cars.
-Often individuals will sell their own used car, using a process similar to that of the dealers.
-The process is that the dealership advertises cars they have available and provide a location for prospective customers to see the cars.
+The process involved in selling cars is that the dealership advertises automobiles they have available and provide a location for prospective customers to see the cars.
 The salesperson then qualifies the prospect to see what type of automobile is desired.
-He then shows or demonstrates the car.
-The salesperson tries to convince the prospect to buy the car, often through negotiation.
-If the decision is positive, the prospect becomes the customer who purchases the vehicle.
+He shows or demonstrates the car.

 Questions you may have include:

 This lesson will answer those questions.
-There is a mini-quiz near the end of the lesson.

 Get prospect into showroom

 The very first thing in the automobile sales process is to get the prospective customer into the showroom.
-For individuals selling their cars, it means to get the person to come over to your house to look at your car.
-This is done by advertising and letting people know you what you have available for sale and where you are located.
+For individuals selling their own cars, it means to get the person to come over to your house to look at your car.

 The manufacturer of new automobiles places ads in the various media outlets to tout their brand and models of cars.
 A dealership will then have commercials on television and radio to let people know where they can get these cars.
-They also place ads in the newspapers on both new and used cars to attract in prospects.
+They also place ads in the newspapers on both new and used cars to bring in prospects.

-Some car salesmen will call up people or send out mailers to attract people to see them for a new or used car.
 Individuals selling their own cars will usually place an ad in the newspaper and might put up signs in local stores of a car for sale.
 Websites such as Craigslist are often used to post ads for used cars.

 Demonstration